See: Description

 method to make sure that there is ever only one instance of a Java proxy for each instance of an Objective-C

-object already exists for a particular Objective-C object, then this method
+object.
+I.e. If a Proxy object already exists for a particular Objective-C object, then this method

-object and return that.
-Otherwise it creates a new Proxy
+will look up the existing Proxy object and return that.
+Otherwise it creates a new Proxy object

 to wrap the return value and registers this proxy with the central proxy registry.